Friday, December 23, 2005

 Senator Jay Rockefeller, the Co-Chairman of the Senate Select Intelligence Committee said the following on October 10, 2002 on the floor of the US Senate,

 “There is unmistakable evidence that Saddam Hussein is working aggressively to develop nuclear weapons and will likely have nuclear weapons within the next five years.
-We also should remember we have always underestimated the progress Saddam has made in development of weapons of mass destruction.”
+We also should remember we have always underestimated the progress Saddam has made in development of weapons of mass destruction.”and

-President Bush never even said that Iraq posed an “imminent threat”.
+“I do believe that Iraq poses an imminent threat, but I also believe that after September 11, that question is increasingly outdated.
+It is in the nature of these weapons, and the way they are targeted against civilian populations, that documented capability and demonstrated intent may be the only warning we get.
+To insist on further evidence could put some of our fellow Americans at risk.
+Can we afford to take that chance?
+We cannot!”President Bush never even said that Iraq posed an “imminent threat”.
 Hillary, Kennedy, Kerry and dozens of other liberals made similar statements in the run up to the war, but Senator Rockefeller is the one man who cannot make any excuses for having not received the most comprehensive intelligence reports.
 In fact, he probably spent more time with the intelligence an analysts preparing these reports than the President since his only job in Congress was to act as the ranking minority member of the Senate Intelligence Committee.

 Many of my readers might remember Senator Rockefeller’s memo from November 2003 detailing the Democrat’s strategy for manipulating intelligence through disingenuous investigations targeting the President during his re-election campaign.
 Rockefeller stated that Democrats should,

 “Prepare to launch an independent investigation when it becomes clear we have exhausted the opportunity to usefully collaborate with the majority.
 We can pull the trigger on an independent investigation of the administration's use of intelligence at any time.
-But we can only do so once.”
+But we can only do so once.”That trigger was pulled prior to the 2004 Election and the weapon misfired, so now the liberals have reloaded and are pulling it again.

 I relate all of these facts to say one thing.
 While the garden variety liberal moonbat hanging on every word coming out of Cindy Sheehan’s piehole may not know that these charges of manipulation intelligence are false, liberals in the Senate are knowingly LYING TO THE AMERICAN PEOPLE every day.
 They are lying to gain an electoral advantage at the expense of the War on Terror and our troops.
 Paris is burning, Jordan, Britain, Spain, Turkey, Bali, Indonesia have been recently bombed, and the Aussies just rolled up a massive plot by AQ.
 The stakes in the War on Terror could not be higher and yet the Democrats shamelessly lie every day so that they can destroy the President of the United States.
 That is UNPATRIOTIC, and those who engage in this scheme are traitors of the lowest form.
 If you are a liberal reading this post and you followed all of those links and read that material, you now know.
 If you persist in this campaign of lies, you are UNPATRIOTIC, a TRAITOR, and SCUMBAG as well.